nojronatron/taskmaster/README.md

 - Modified Add Task Activity to save Task Data to DynamoDB.
 - Refactored HomeActivity RecyclerView to display DynamoDB entries.
 - Encapsulated Activities with entry-point Class "TaskMasterApplication".
-- Espresso Tests were not changed.
+- Espresso Tests were not changed, and still operate.
+- Added screenshots of progress to this readme.

 ## Feature Tasks